anahit42/pw-agent/README.md

 ### 5. Set up the database

-Run Prisma migrations and generate the client:
+Run Prisma migrations and generate the client (for TS types):

 ```bash
 npm run init-db